nashville-software-school/prompt-workshop-1/02-prompt-design/README.md

 # Prompt Design

+Highly structured prompt set up at the beginning to force the LLM to take on a role with specific restrictions.

 | # | 🧠 AI Prompt Engineering Basics |
 |--|--|
 | 1 | [Introduction to LLM Capabilities][1] |